-Equity Shares vs Preference Shares Differences
+Difference Between Equity and Preference Shares

-The corporate world has its own capital structure like share capital, debt fund as well as reserves and surplus.
-Every corporate has mandatory to issue share capital to raise the fundamental capital for the company.
+The corporate world has capital structures like share capital, debt fund, reserves, and surplus.
+Every corporate mandatorily needs to issue share capital to raise the fundamental capital for the company.
 Share capitalShare CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
-It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side. can be of various kinds like equity share capital, preference share capital etc.
+It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side. can be of various kinds like equity share capital, preference share capital, etc.

 What is Equity Share Capital?